-My intention, in this article, is to change the reader’s perception of what it means to be either socialist or capitalist.
+The intention of Rebel Voice, in this article, is to change the reader’s perception of what it means to be either socialist or capitalist.
 I wish to redefine the general understanding of both, and to do this I will need to reach into your mind.

 Firstly, allow me to demonstrate further complications of definition by referencing a well-known ideology.
 Communism is accepted as a more intense form of economic and political socialism.
 I won’t bore you with an in-depth analysis of what communism is, mainly because such in-depth economics bores the tits off me and, additionally, I would end up sounding like a drunken student at a campus party who wants to have Lenin babies with Che hair.